RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

     -   Display of all cart items with quantity controls and removal options.
     -   Calculation and display of subtotal, shipping, and total to pay.
     -   "Vaciar Carrito" (Clear Cart) button.
-    -   "Pagar Ahora" (Pay Now) button, which now triggers the order creation process.
+    -   "Realizar Pedido" (Place Order) button, which now triggers the order creation process.
 -   The `CartLeftPanel`, `CartItemsList`, and `CartSummaryAndPayment` components from `src/components/carrito/` have been removed as their functionality is now consolidated.